trigaten/Learn_Prompting/docs/Images/intro.md

 Research into methods to do so is not quite as developed as text prompting.
 This may be due to inherent challenges in creating things which are fundamentally subjective and often lack good accuracy metrics.
-However, fear not, as the image prompting community has made great discoveries about how to prompt image models(@rombach2021highresolution)(@ramesh2022hierarchical).
+However, fear not, as the image prompting community(@parsons2022dalleprompt) has made great discoveries about how to prompt various image models(@rombach2021highresolution)(@ramesh2022hierarchical).

 ## Example